mcarbonneaux/vagrant-kubeadm-cluster-mca/README.md

 # route add -net 10.10.10.0/24 gw 172.22.100.2
 ```

-# To connect on different vm with ssh
+# To connect on different vm with ssh from host without vagrant (using putty or openssh)

 search in vagrant log line like :
 ```